hWorblehat/jenkins-utils/GitHub/discoverJobs/README.md

 * `ghOwner` – The GitHub user or organisation whose repositories should be searched.
 * `httpCredentialsId` – The Jenkins credential ID for HTTP authentication to GitHub.
                         Must be "Username & Password" type, but the password can be a personal access token.
+* `apiToken` – A GitHub API token to authenticate with when scanning repositories.
+               This must be an actual value, not a credentials ID.

+## Optional Global Bindings

 * `sshCredentialsId` – The Jenkins credential ID to use for SSH authentication to GitHub.
                        Must be "SSH private key" type.
-* `apiToken` – A GitHub API token to authenticate with when scanning repositories.
-               This must be an actual value, not a credentials ID.
+If provided, jobs will be configured to checkout via SSH rather than HTTP.